Lyonsooo/Matlab-tools/README.md

 1. process.xml is used to process .xml file.
 2. Extract_HOG&LBP_feature.m is used to extract HOG features and LBP features.
-3. Calculate the Kernel matrix.
+3. Kernel_matrix.m is used to calculate the Kernel matrix.